 - Again let this dry completely.
 Applying another coat after the appropriate drying time indicated on your paint can.

-How to paint multi-colored shades of bricks to achieve a more bold look
+How to paint multi-colored shades for a natural brick variation pattern

 - Take your accent paint colors, shake and stir really well

 - Pour a small amount of each color onto a separate disposable plate.